Comments from Mr. PGC:

 He was a proponent of a return to simpler and less formal garden designs.
 Blomfield also designed the terrace garden at Mellerstain in the Scottish Borders and the Sulgrave Manor garden.

-Alan Bloom was one of the great British plantsmen of the twentieth century.
+Alan Bloom was one of the great British plantsman of the twentieth century.
 A gardener from the age of 16, he bought Bressingham Hall, in Norfolk, England in 1946 and founded a world-renowned gardening dynasty that today spans three generations.

-He was the creator of the six acre Dell garden at Bressingham where he pioneered the use of hardy perennials in "Island Beds" which was a new concept in the mid-1950's.
-As a plant breeder, he was also responsible for breeding and introducing nearly 200 cultivars of perennials.
-Amongst the most famous introductions are Crocosmia 'Lucifer', Astilbe 'Sprite', Achillea 'Moonshine', Geranium 'Ballerina' and Phlox 'Franz Schubert'.
+He was the creator of the six acre Dell Garden at Bressingham where he pioneered the use of hardy perennials in "Island Beds" which was a new concept in the mid-1950's.
+As a plant breeder, he was also responsible for breeding and introducing nearly 200 cultivars of herbaceous perennials.
+He was a founding member of the Hardy Plant Society in 1958.

-Capability Brown (His nickname came from his habit of saying that a place had great "capabilities") started as an under-gardener and finally the head gardener to the Duke of Grafton.
-In 1764 he became the Royal Gardener at Hampton Court Palace where he continued until his death in 1782.
+Capability Brown (His nickname came from his habit of saying that a place had great "capabilities".) started as an under-gardener and finally the head gardener to the Duke of Grafton.
+In 1764 he became the Royal Gardener at Hampton Court Palace where he continued to work until his death in 1782.
 The famous grape vine which still exists there today is said to have been planted by Brown.

-Brown is largely responsible for changing the English landscape from a formal design of knot gardens, parterres, and topiaries to informal meandering paths, streams, serpentine lakes, and rolling hills with scattered groupings of trees.
+Brown is largely responsible for changing the English landscape from a formal design of knot gardens, parterres, and topiaries to informal, meandering paths, streams, serpentine lakes, and rolling hills with scattered groupings of trees.
 He tried to create a "natural," yet man-made, look to the landscape.
-He viewed his designs as tasteful improvement on nature, yet also having some function and utility to man.
+He viewed his designs as tasteful improvements on nature, yet also having some function and utility to man.
 Applauded by many for his new style, he was criticized by others for destroying so many of the prized formal landscapes and plantings of his time.

 His designs were used at Blenheim Palace (Oxfordshire), Bowood, Chatsworth (Derbyshire), Chilham Castle, Claremont, Clumber Park, Croome (Worcestershire), Euston Hall, Harewood House (Yorkshire), Petworth House, Luton Hoo, Sheffield Park, Stowe (Buckinghamshire), Syon Park (Middlesex), Warwick Castle, Wimpole Hall and Wrest Park.